 Description: One male victim was kidnapped from his home in Horizon City; his body was found in Ciudad Juarez with his hands cut off.

 Date: 15 MAY 2009

 Description: One male victim was shot and killed in El Paso.

 Date: 20 APR 2009

 Description: One male victim was shot to death by at least one assailant.

 Human smugglers regularly kidnap groups of illegal aliens in Texas and hold them against their will in safe houses while demanding ransom payments from their families.
 In other cases, cartel members and associates have abducted individuals in Texas to force them to align themselves with the cartel.

-Mexican cartels are adept at corrupting law enforcement officers in Mexico, and they also seek to corrupt public officials in the United States.
+Mexican cartels are adept at corrupting law enforcement officers and public officials in Mexico and the United States.